-To facilitate contemporary design that respects the historic character and 1 and 2 storey scale of the precinct and which enhances the area's leafy feel.
+To enhance the consistency and character of streetscapes.
+To maintain the spacious, 1 and 2 storey suburban feel of the area and the garden setting of dwellings.
 This will be achieved by:

-- Encouraging the retention of large trees and landscaped gardens; - Ensuring sufficient space is retained in front and rear gardens to accommodate large trees; - Ensuring buildings are sufficiently setback from the front and side boundaries to retain the existing streetscape rhythm. - Ensuring new developments and additions respect the predominant building scale and forms of the streetscape; - Encouraging design that integrates with the heritage styles of the precinct; - Ensuring car parking structures do not dominate the streetscape;

-- Maximising soft landscaping and minimising areas of hard surfaces; - Encouraging low or open style front fences; and - Encouraging contemporary design in preference to period reproduction styles.
+- Encouraging the retention of large trees and landscaped gardens; - Ensuring sufficient space is retained in front and rear gardens to accommodate large trees; - Ensuring buildings are sufficiently setback from front and side boundaries to retain the existing open, garden character and detached streetscape rhythm; - Ensuring new developments and additions respect the predominant building scale and forms of the streetscape; - Giving preference to units set one behind the other as opposed to side by side, attached townhouses; - Ensuring car parking structures do not dominate the streetscape; - Maximising soft landscaping and minimising areas of hard surfaces; and - Encouraging low or open style front boundary treatments.